Double Machine Learning and Automated Confounder Selection -- A Cautionary Tale: Application

 From the PSID data, we can infer a woman's marital status based on whether she is recorded as ``legally married wife'' in her relation to the household head (men are by default indicated as household heads).
 Our goal is to test the sensitivity of the estimated (adjusted) gender wage gap to the inclusion of this potentially bad control.
 As a benchmark, we regress log wages on a female dummy and the original set of controls for each wave separately.
 We then employ DML using the double selection method, which allows us to include all interactions of the control variables up to degree 2.
 In a last step, we add marital status and its interactions to the model matrix in the DML.

 Results are shown in Table \ref{tab:application}.
 The estimated gender wage gaps in the OLS specifications range from $(1-\exp(-0.249)) \approx 22$ percentage points in 1981 to approximately $13.5$ p.p.\ in 2011.
 Most of the convergence between male and female wages happens in the 1980s, which coincides with the results in \citet{Blau2017}.
 Although the DML relies on a much larger set of covariates, the results are very similar to OLS.
 We find greater discrepancies, however, when marital status is included in the feature space.
 Across all six waves, marital status (as well as several interactions) ends up getting picked as control by the double selection DML.
 This has non-negligible impact on the estimated gender wage gaps, which are 10.6\% larger on average, in absolute terms, compared to the benchmark OLS.
-Under the assumption that marital status is a confounded mediator, larger gaps might be the result of a negative correlation between wages and being married, induced by unobservables, that gets activated when conditioning on marital status as a collider.
+Under the assumption that marital status is a confounded mediator, larger gaps might be the result of a negative correlation between wages and the decision to get married, induced by unobservables.
+The respective path gets activated when marital status, as a collider, is conditioned on.
 Thus, the example demonstrates how having only one endogenous control within a large covariate space, paired with a flexible DML approach, can substantially affect the quantitative conclusions drawn from a study.\footnote{We find even larger differences if marital status is included as a single regressor, without interacting it with other covariates; see Table S4 in the online supplemental material.}